Get 1,000 True Fans for The Best Music Career

 A lot of artists, musicians, painters, designers, creators, etc. are twiddling their thumbs waiting for stardom.
 But you don’t need to be the most famous.
 You don’t need to have a million followers.
 1,000 True fans alone can change your life & your music career.

 One thousand true fans are better than ten thousand regular fans.
 A true fan is the fanatic that comes to your every show.
 They don’t just show their friends your work in a repost.
 Super Fans bring their friends to your show.
 They help you set up and break down.
 These fans want to buy everything you make.
 They’ll drive more than an hour to see you live.
 The true fan is deeply invested in everything you do.
 Your art gives them something that they truly connect to.
-The connection created value that they will pay for, whatever it is.
+The connection creates value that they will pay for, whatever it is.
 Again and again, your true fan will spend 5x the amount regular fans do.

 Turn 1k Fans into $100k